Venous Thromboembolism

 Family history

 Your family history can affect your chances of developing VTE.
-Researchers have found dozens of genetic mutations (changes in the structures of your gene ) that can raise your chance of VTE.
+Researchers have found dozens of genetics mutations (changes in the structures of your gene ) that can raise your chance of VTE.
 Some changes make your blood more likely to clot.
 If your parents have these genetic changes, you may have inherited them.

 Studies show that the likelihood of VTE among the siblings of someone who has had VTE is more than double the likelihood among the general population.